-The discretionary managed accounts and accounts managed for insurance companies are overseen via our uniform Wealth Management System called Allocare.
+The discretionary managed accounts and accounts managed for insurance companies are overseen via

 The number of transactions at the UCIs level corresponds to circa 1800 per month in 2023.

 In line with CSSF Circular 18/698, when assessing what is proportionate, management companies should focus on the combination of different criteria.